 IDIOM Decision Manager

-For more than 15 years customers in Europe, the US, Asia and Australasia have been automating their business policies using the IDIOM Decision Manager.
-The result is improved business efficiency, agility, and auditability, with assured alignment between computer systems and business strategy, all at much lower cost and risk.
+For 20 years customers world-wide have been automating their business policies using the IDIOM Decision Manager.
+The result is improved business efficiency, agility, and auditability, with assured alignment between computer systems and business strategy, all at much lower cost and risk to develop and operate.

-Business policies that govern decision making are captured in graphical form as 'decision models', tested, generated into Java or C# source code, and embedded into line-of-business systems all directly from the IDIOM Decision Manager desktop.
+Business policies that govern decision making are captured in graphical form as 'decision models', tested, generated into Java or C# source code, and embedded into line-of-business systems all directly from the IDIOM Decision Manager.

 IDIOM Decision Manager

-- IDIOM Decision Manager is a tool for graphically modeling, testing, and deploying business decision-making logic – without programming!
+- IDIOM Decision Manager is a tool for graphically modeling, testing, and deploying business decision-making logic, algebra, and business rules – without programming!

 - A tool for the policy maker, not the programmer.